-• the wishes of the victim in terms of how they want to proceed.
+Action following a report of sexual violence and/or sexual harassment the wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
 We will support victims to be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
 This will however need to be balanced with the school's duty and responsibilities to protect other children;